Chinese Gold Panda 1 oz

 The largest markets were the USA, Japan and Germany.
 However, over the last 15 years China itself has become the biggest market for gold Pandas.
 Today Chinese Gold Panda 1 oz coins are sold not only in coin shops, but also on Chinese TV and in Chinese banks.
 This coincides with the country becoming one of the world’s largest consumers of gold.

-The ever-expanding Chinese market holds the promise of greater demand for Chinese Gold Panda 1 oz coins in the years to come.
-It also supports prices and provides depth to the market.
-All in all Chinese Gold Panda 1 oz coins offer one of the best and most interesting ways to invest in gold and silver bullion.
+The expanding Chinese market holds the promise of greater demand for Chinese Gold Panda 1 oz coins in the years to come.
+All in all Chinese Gold Panda 1 oz coins offer one of the most popular and interesting ways to invest in gold bullion.
 They offer guaranteed purity, international recognition, a liquid market and the added bonus of strong interest from coin collectors.